jamsge/ssbm-homing-smash-missiles/README.md

-The gecko code can be built using `gecko build`
+The gecko code can be built using `gecko assemble`